Squalane oil is officially one of the hottest ingredients in skincare.

 The packaging here is a plastic bottle with a flip top, not a dropper.
 So, like Biossance, it is hard to control how much comes out, and it tends to give you more than you probably need.

 To sum up, I made a quick list of the best oil choices depending on what your budget and priorities are.
 I hope this helps!

-- Lowest price per ounce: The Ordinary, Timeless, Biossance
+- Lowest price per ounce: The Ordinary, then Biossance and Timeless

 Shop Editor’s Picks